 Implementing a slow beauty ritual at home starts with paring back products.
 There’s no need for a laborious 10-step skincare routine that feels like a chore; it’s about finding a curated collection of essential products that work with and for your skin.
 Slow beauty means buying less single-purpose products, and instead choosing products that can multitask and nourish most and, in some cases, any area of your skin.

-Ultimately, we welcome this move towards slow beauty (we’ve been leading the charge for a while!) and truly believe in this movement for the good of the people, the planet and – as well as our skin.
+Ultimately, we welcome this move towards slow beauty (we’ve been leading the charge for a while!) and truly believe in this movement for the good of the people, the planet and – our skin.